Kondux/smart_contracts/README.md

 - Extensible with ERC-721 Enumerable, Pausable, Burnable, and Royalty features
 - Customizable royalty and access control mechanisms
 - Events for tracking important contract actions
-- Integration with Hardhat for a streamlined development experience
+- Integration with Foundry (Forge) for fast testing and deployment
 ## Staking Features
 - Staking: Users can stake their tokens to participate in the rewards program.
 - Time-lock: Users can choose different time-lock durations for their stakes, which affects the rewards earned.